-Starting with version 1.9, Survey123 for ArcGIS supports public surveys.
-Public surveys are ideal for crowd-sourcing and citizen-science initiatives, but can also be handy when you need to quickly gather information from the public, measure opinions about initiatives, provide the means to report issues etc
+Public surveys are ideal for crowd-sourcing and citizen-science initiatives because an ArcGIS account is not needed to use the survey.
+Anyone can submit data.
+Public surveys are also handy when you need to gather information from the public, measure opinions about initiatives, provide the means to report issues, etc.

 In the following example, you can see how Frederick County, in Maryland, provided a public survey for citizens and businesses to report property damage and loss after a flash flooding event in May 2018.
 Public surveys like this can be put together very quickly and help you gather information right away.

 A public survey can be embedded in a website as you can see, but can also be setup for people to use in the Survey123 field app.
 This is ideal in situations where participants will contribute to your survey again and again, or while disconnected from the network.
 A good scenario may involve a public survey so a group of volunteers can repeatedly report environmental issues found.
 The Arizona Department of Environmental Quality (ADEQ) chose to make a survey public and encouraged volunteers to download it into the Survey123 app.

 The New York Department of Environmental Quality offers a logbook so anglers can report stripped bass catches to help protect the fishery.
 The logbook was made with a Survey123 made public, which gets downloaded into the Survey123 app.
 This is part of the Stripped Bass Cooperative Anglers Program.